alsosteve/data-structures-and-algorithms/python/docs/stack_queue_animal_shelter/README.md

 If a cat or dog isn’t preferred, return whichever animal has been waiting in the shelter the longest.

 ## Approach & Efficiency
+My origional whiteboard didn't work so I scrapped it and tried the method explained by JB to complete the challenge.